Sodomy law: Saint Kitts and Nevis

 Following a ruling of the Eastern Caribbean Supreme Court on August 29, 2022, consensual same-sex intercourse between adults in private is no longer illegal in Saint Kitts and Nevis.

 Previously, Sections 56 and 57 of the "Offences Against the Person Act" criminalized same-sex sexual activity.
 The Court ruled that the sections violated the Saint Kitts and Nevis constitutional provisions guaranteeing a right to privacy and freedom of expression.
 The ruling had immediate effect.

 In 2011, the government of St. Kitts and Nevis said it had no mandate from the people to abolish the criminalization of homosexuality among consenting adults.
 However, despite the existence of the law on the books, there had been no known prosecution of same-sex sexual activity according to the government.

+Saint Lucia

+Same-sex sexual activity was illegal for males in Saint Lucia until July 29, 2025, when the Eastern Caribbean Supreme Court struck down colonial-era laws against buggery and gross indecency as unconstitutional.

 Serbia

 The Socialist Federal Republic of Yugoslavia restricted the offense in 1959 to only apply to homosexual anal intercourse, with the maximum sentence reduced from 2 to 1 year imprisonment.
 In 1994, male homosexual sexual intercourse was officially decriminalised in the Republic of Serbia, a part of the Federal Republic of Yugoslavia.
 The age of consent was set at 18 years for anal intercourse between males and 14 for other sexual practices.
-An equal age of consent of 14 was later introduced on 1 January 2006, regardless of sexual orientation or gender.
+An equal age of consent of 14 was later introduced on 1 January 2006 with the adoption of a new Criminal Code, regardless of sexual orientation or gender.